-The social impact of Cottage by the Sea is to give children a chance for a happier and healthier childhood.
+The social impact of Cottage by the Sea gives children a chance for a happier and healthier childhood.
 This adds value to the whole community.

 Increased confidence is the most valued outcome for children who participate in Cottage by the Sea programs according to children, parents and teachers.
 Children’s increased confidence supports their access to new opportunities and inspires children to lead fulfilling lives.

 As well as direct benefit to the children, this has direct social impact for families and schools.
 Ultimately, it adds value to our wider community.
 These findings come from a recent independent study conducted by SVA Consulting and funded by the R. E. Ross Trust.